-After last week’s “show and tell” about Mortgage worksheet calculators, the next question to ask yourself is which is more important to pay into your Retirement Fund (RRSP or 401k) or pay off your Mortgage (and debts)?
-Since the U.S. model has tax implications for paying off your Mortgage, and I do not wish to mention the Smith Manoeuvre for Canada, let’s just concentrate on the Canadian model.
+After Mortgage worksheet calculators, the next question to ask yourself is which is more important to pay into your Retirement Fund (RRSP or 401k) or pay off your Mortgage (and debts)?
+Since the U.S. model has tax implications for paying off your Mortgage, and I do not wish to mention the Smith Manoeuvre for Canada, let’s concentrate on the Canadian model.

-In a lot of cases this question is of no real value since a lot of people can only afford to pay for their living expenses and do not have free money to pay for their retirement or speed up their debt payments, for those folks, the job is hard enough, but I encourage you to find savings somewhere and do something more with your found money than “party” with it.
+In many cases, this question is of no real value since many people can only afford to pay for their living expenses and do not have free money to pay for their retirement or speed up their debt payments.
+For those folks, the job is hard enough.
+Still, I encourage you to find savings somewhere and do something more with your found money than “party” with it.

 Arguments For Paying Down Mortgage

 Some of the reasons I have heard and espouse for paying down your Mortgage first would be:

 - Once your mortgage is paid off then you can start saving for your retirement, knowing that you will not have that expense in your golden years.

 - Paying off your Mortgage is like investing in Real Estate, which is usually a good investment.

 - I don’t view my house as an investment.
 I view it as an essential of life, as in shelter is somewhere you live, not where you invest.

 - You are increasing your liquidity, by having more credit available to you, in case of emergencies.

 Arguments For Retirement Money

 The reasons to put money in your retirement funds are many as well:

 - Retirement saving is like Golf, the sooner you start doing it the better you will be at it later.
 Money saved at age twenty has much longer time to double than money invested at age 50.

 - With current interest rates, you can invest your money and make more with it, than if you pay off your Mortgage (typical Mortgage rate is about 6% whereas the Stock Market’s normal rate of return is about 7%, so you are ahead in the game).